Ruddy-Harnur/MLC_NYC_Asthma_Predictions/README.md

 # MLC_NYC_Asthma_Predictions
 Machine Learning for Cities Project Spring 2020

-Our team predicted adult asthma hospitalization rates at the NTA level using demographic, economic, occupation, health, and environmental data.
+Our team predicted adult asthma hospitalization rates in New York City at the NTA level using demographic, economic, occupation, health, and environmental data.

 Data Sources: